CFT-HY/HILA/README.md

 [Clang](https://clang.llvm.org/) compiler.
 It converts application C++ to platform-specific C++ code, which is passed to appropriate compilers for the platforms.

+Behind the scenes hila takes care of MPI layout and communications.
+It lays out the lattice fields differently for different computing platforms: 'array of structures' (standard), 'array of strucures of vectors' (AVX-type), or 'structure of arrays' (GPU-type).

 ## Quick start